phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 ![TODO](call-stack-static.svg)

 When the `inner` function returns in the above example, it's part of the call stack is destroyed.
-The static variables live in a seperate memory range that is never destroyed, so the `&Z[1]` reference is still valid after the return.
+The static variables live in a separate memory range that is never destroyed, so the `&Z[1]` reference is still valid after the return.

 Apart from the `'static` lifetime, static variables also have the useful property that their location is known at compile time, so that no reference is needed for accessing it.
 We utilized that property for our `println` macro: By using a [static `Writer`] internally there is no `&mut Writer` reference needed to invoke the macro, which is very useful in [exception handlers] where we don't have access to any non-local references.